Skip to main content

 Identify safety risks in AI systems through automated red teaming

-This section guides you through the complete workflow of using Auto Red Teaming—from creating evaluation Tasks, running evaluations, to analyzing results.
+This section guides you through the complete workflow of using Auto Red Teaming—from creating a Red Teaming evaluation Task, running evaluations, to analyzing results.

-• Benchmark Datasets are libraries of attack simulation Seeds organized according to the Risk Taxonomy.
+• Benchmark Dataset is a Seed library for attack simulation, organized according to the Risk Taxonomy.

-• Auto Red Teaming automatically applies and iterates through diverse attack strategies based on the selected Benchmark Seeds to explore the defensive limits and vulnerability surfaces of the target model.
+• Auto Red Teaming is the process of automatically applying diverse Attack Strategies based on Seeds from the selected Benchmark Dataset and iteratively executing them to explore the model's defensive limits and vulnerability surfaces.

 Where can it be used?